nut245/flashcards-program/FlashcardsV5/README.md

 ## Release Notes

-see [readme](FlashcardsV4/README.md) in FlashcardsV4, for end-user future endeavours.
+see [the readme](FlashcardsV4/README.md) in FlashcardsV4, for end-user future endeavours.

 ### New Features
 - whole code-base refactoring of...